BCAppsLimited/StreetAs/context-sensitive-help.md

 Due to the way pay-to addresses are handled, if the correct address fields don't show after you have changed the address country, refresh your browser.
 The reasons for this are explained more in the [Blanket Purchase Order](#blanket-purchase-order) description.

+# Purchase Return Order Archive

+The purchase return order archive page has addresses for buy-from (**General** tab), ship-to, and pay-to (both on the **Shipping and Payment** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

 # Sales Invoice